nobiot/md-roam/README.md

 Known limitations are listed in the next section below.

-## Upstream Org Roam Commits Tested
+## Upstream Org-roam Commits Tested

 I have been trying to closely trail the upstream `org-roam` development; nevertheless, as it is being actively developed (awesome!), `md-roam` is usually lagging a bit behind.
-As of 2020-05-23, I am using it with upstream version 1.1.1 at commit [`214f9df`](github.com/org-roam/org-roam/commit/265182a698be6babcbb1) (latest as at the time of writing this).
+As of 2020-05-31, I am using it with upstream version 1.1.1 at commit [`b2594b8`](https://github.com/org-roam/org-roam/commit/b2594b84aef131ab24dd477a4bd7b2d1a6ca7621) (latest as at the time of writing this).

 With this latest commit, Windows users might encounter an error: 'File not found - "*.org.gpg"' when building the cache DB.
 My preliminary analysis and a work-around are noted in [issue #17](https://github.com/nobiot/md-roam/issues/17).